EvelynPloetz/Deep-LASI/docs/source/documentation.rst

 Data handling
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 *Deep-LASI* incorporates single molecule data at different levels.
 First of all, it reads movies from emCCD or sCMOS cameras, as usually acquired using a wide-field total internal reflection fluorescence (TIRF) microscope.
 Consecutively, it extracts the intensity information of single and co-localizing molecules depending on the excitation scheme and assay and saves the extracted traces afterwards.
-For already recorded intensity time traces from confocal microscopy and localization microscopy, *Deep-LASI* imports the trajectories as formerly saved without additional correction. :numref:`data-flow` summarizes the data handling.
+For already recorded intensity time traces from confocal microscopy and localization microscopy, *Deep-LASI* imports the trajectories as formerly saved without additional correction. |br| :numref:`data-flow` summarizes the data handling.

 .. figure:: ./../figures/documents/Fig_1_Data_Handling.png
    :width: 800